Books

 Publication Date: May 23, 2017

 I am so excited to be a part of the cover reveal for Rebecca Roland's latest book, Shattered Fates.
 Full disclosure, Rebecca is a friend of mine.
-I love her Shards of History series independently of that friendship but it is super fun to know the author of a favorite series.
-I really enjoy fantasy fiction and the world building in this series is very good and very different.
+I love her Shards of History series independently of that friendship, but it is super fun to know the author of a favorite series.
+I really enjoy fantasy fiction, and the world-building in this series is very good and very different.
 Rather than the usual medieval slant most fantasy fiction uses, the Shards of History series is built on the Native American cultures of the Southwest United States.

 The release date for Shattered Fates is May 23, 2017.
 I will post my review of this third and final visit with Malia and the Taakwa people closer to that date.
 I will be sharing my reviews on the first two books in the series soon on my Throwback Thursday feature.
-The publisher has recently redesigned the covers on Shards of History and Fractured Days so I wanted to share those as well.
+The publisher has recently redesigned the covers of Shards of History and Fractured Days, so I wanted to share those as well.

 If you haven't started the series yet, you still have plenty of time to get books 1 and 2 read before May!
 What are you waiting for?